Convenience APIs

 Convenience macros

 In addition to the top-level APIs, a set of convenience macros are provided as well, enabled with the same #define as above.
-The following macros have been added, which again populates in the top level namespace:
+The following macros have been added, which again populate the top level namespace:

 Macro